hardfire/mekespo/readme.md

 Server
 =======
 The server is an application that sends over the media key to the plugin via websockets.
 I couldnt figure out an easier way of doing this and believe me this was not easy too.
-(Note:I have never worked with ObjC/ Cocoa / OSC)
+(Note:I have never worked with ObjC/ Cocoa / OSX Whatever)

 Plugin
 ======